-As a rep for a high-end holistic pet food company, I spend 30 hours a week in various pet supplies stores talking to pet owners about diets, feeding protocols and behavior…and of course, trying to get them to buy our food.
+As a rep for a high-end holistic pet food company, I spend 30 hours a week in various pet supply stores talking to pet owners about diets, feeding protocols and behavior and, of course, trying to get them to buy our food.

-They don’t stink, their breath is largely “kissing sweet,” they’re in better health from their coat to their teeth, and they sleep in our beds with us.
+They don’t stink, their breath is normally “kissing sweet,” they’re in better health from their coat to their teeth, and they sleep in our beds with us.

 But you'll have a hard time finding anything about how it all of a sudden happened.

 I have a simple theory.
 Leash laws.